-Building a navigation or routing application with reliable traffic intelligence requires understanding what data sources exist, how they work, and how to combine them effectively.
-This guide covers everything from individual source characteristics to integration architecture for comprehensive coverage.
+Building a navigation or routing application with reliable traffic intelligence requires understanding what data sources exist, how to make them fast enough for live rerouting, why no single source is ever enough, and what it really costs to lean on a legacy provider.
+This guide walks the full landscape, from individual source characteristics to the architecture that ties them together.

 Source 1: 911/PSAP Dispatch Data